Ethiopia Lodges at a glance

-Our first choice in Tigray, Korkor Lodge offers a luxurious service and is the perfect base from which to explore the fantastic rock and cave churches in the surrounding region.
+Our first choice in Gheralta region of Tigray, Korkor Lodge offers a luxurious service and is the perfect base from which to explore the rock and cave churches in the surrounding region.
 The rooms are simple bungalows created in a traditional Ethiopian style with stones mined from the local area, and perfectly blend into the stunning landscape.
 Each bungalow, of which there are 12 in total, features a private patio for guests to relax and soak in the views.
 Large glass windows within the bungalows represent the fusion of contemporary and traditional design, and every bungalow includes an ensuite bathroom.

 Korkor Lodge retains a commitment to sustainability, and this is exemplified in the design of the lodge which aims to minimise any impact on the local environment.
 The lodge has also been involved in organising scientific missions into the Danakil Depression since 1991, as well as facilitating conservation research for the Universities of Oxford, Washington and Strasbourg.

 Prices start at $150/night for a single room in low season, $250 in high season.